-Car Accident Statute of Limitations
+Car Accident Statute of Limitations in Georgia

 With a few exceptions, if you are injured in a car accident in Georgia, you have a window of two years to file a personal injury claim.
 Often referred to as the statute of limitations, any claim that is filed after this date has passed is almost certain to be dismissed immediately.